HuiziRen1117/Kaggle-Practice/README.md

 According to the correlation analysis these are the variables mostly correlate with "SalePrice".
 We can see that **OverallQual** is highly mostly correlated with **SalePrice** with coefficient 0.79, followed by "GrLivArea" with coefficient 0.7.
 Features like "GarageCars", "GarageArea" and "TotalBsmtSF" are less but still highly correlated with prediction variable with coeffient at 0.64, 0.62 and 0.61.
 Since the total 5 variables are all highly correlated with house price, multicolinearity may exist.

-Pairwise plot with houseprice:
+**Pairwise plot with houseprice:**
 ![13](https://user-images.githubusercontent.com/38633055/40316986-0ab92f1e-5cee-11e8-9300-717b41c14b49.png)
 ![14](https://user-images.githubusercontent.com/38633055/40317241-e84d242a-5cee-11e8-8a4c-eb7d91c37b72.png)

-From figure above it seems that overall quality of the house and house price have strong linear relation.
+From figures above it seems that overall quality of the house and house price have strong linear relation.
 "OverallQual" is an orderal variable ranked from 1 to 10.
 10 means highest quality which makes sense as normally the higher the quality the higher the price.
 The linear correlation between "GrLivArea"(ground living area square feet) and house price is less obvious and most datapoints are concentrated at "GrLivArea"=[1000,3000].
+"GrLivArea" is the second highest correlated variable which makes sense as expensive houses should have big living area

 ![15](https://user-images.githubusercontent.com/38633055/40317293-0854ed70-5cef-11e8-82e0-210736767725.png)

+It seems "GarageCars"(size of garage in car capacity) and house price have great linear correlation.
+"GarageCarS" is an orderal variable ranked from 0 to 4.
+4 means biggest size which in general makes sense as usually it takes higher price to have a bigger garage.
+However we also notice that most size of garage is concentrated between 0 and 3, and we don't see such linear correlation in size value 4.
+Also there are more outliers in size 3 and 4 than smaller size.

+## Feature Engineering
+Next I will do some feature engineering to the existing dataset.
+Since in reality even structured datasets will have some missing value, not clean data formating issues, and need further modification.
+This section will therefore include imputing missing data, re-defining categorical & numerical variables, dropping existing irrelavant features, or adding & merging new features.

+### Missing Values